cedar-policy/cedar/cedar-policy-symcc/README.md

 ## Example

-To verify that a policy set does not always allow:
+To verify that a policy set does not always allow every well-formed request:
 ```rust
 use tokio;
 use std::str::FromStr;